Skip to main content

 vector_search_topics

-def vector_search_topics(queries: np.array,
+def vector_search_topics(queries: np.ndarray,

 k: int = 32,